Forest Fires

 As a tourist, you get 90 days of visa-free travel in a one-year period.
 If you want to stay longer, check with the Bolivian Embassy in the UK (in Spanish) or the Department of Immigration (in Spanish).

-To work, study, travel for business or for other reasons, you must meet the Bolivian government’s entry requirements (in Spanish).
+To work or study, for business travel or for other reasons, you must meet the Bolivian government’s entry requirements (in Spanish).

 Requirements include a police criminal record certificate from the UK, which you can get from the ACRO Criminal Records Office.
 If you need any documents from the UK, get them translated into Spanish and legalised by the Legalisation Office.